CrouchingMuppet/k8s-4-unraid-pve/README.md

 ### Prerequisites

-This project assumes the use of [mise](https://mise.jdx.dev/) and [UV](https://github.com/astral-sh/uv) for Python management.
+This project assumes the use of [UV](https://github.com/astral-sh/uv) for Python management.
 Feel free to use whatever equivalent tooling you prefer.

-1. Install mise `brew install mise`
+1. Install uv `brew install uv`
-1. Run `mise trust` in this folder
-1. Install Ansible `uv install ansible`
-1. Install Ansible collections `uv run ansible-galaxy install -r requirements.yml`
+1. Install Ansible collections `uv run ansible-galaxy install -r requirements.yml --force`

 ⚠️ When customising configuration, please give special attention to `kube_config_dest` as any existing file will be overwritten ⚠️